Grants and Sponsored Programs

 Submitting a Proposal

-No proposal may be submitted on behalf of the University without proper notice to the Office of Grants and Sponsored Programs and the consent and approval of the Chancellor.
+No proposal may be submitted on behalf of the University without proper notice to the Office of Grants and Sponsored Programs and the consent and approval of the Vice Chancellor for Research/Strategic Initiatives and the Chancellor.

 Examples of Agencies and Sources for Funding Opportunities